ainephelan/ainephelan.github.io/_posts/2019-05-04-buddies-sql-python.md

 A few points to note with the Chinook database.
 - Invoices date up to December 2020
 - The link between sales agent and how much they have sold is sales rep -> customer -> invoice
     - *However* I can see that there are invoices for customers of a particular rep existing from *before* that rep was hired.
 I assume that these customers were assigned to other reps before the current reps were hired, and made those purchases with these previous reps

+I only want to consider sales that were made by each rep *after* their hire date.

+I will also want to get the total number of months with at least one successful sale for each rep, so that I can use this to calculate the average sale value per month.
+To assist with this I will convert the date format to `yyyy-mm`.

 ```python
 q2a='''